LoginRadius/engineering-portal/content/guest-post/secure-php-api-using-jwt/index.md

   }
 });
 ```
-We've already produced and submitted our JWT to the user.
+You've already produced and submitted the JWT to the user.
 So now it's time to put the JWT to use on the user side.

+### Using JWT

-As previously stated, if the form submission is successful, we will display a button to obtain a timestamp.
-This button will invoke the GET method on our resource.php script.
-The resource.php script will then set the JWT obtained after successful authentication in the Authentication header.
+As previously stated, if the form submission is successful, you'll display a button to obtain a timestamp.
+This button will invoke the GET method on the `resource.php` script.
+The `resource.php` script will then set the JWT obtained after successful authentication in the authentication header.

 The following code will help you achieve this feat.